juheedhone/prasad-blog/README.md

 - [✔️] type interface for blogs
 - [✔️] pass blogs to BlogGrid...add interface, pass blogs
 - [✔️] pass blog to Article... add interface, pass blog
-- [ ] no blogs 4 this tag, should appear in center of available screen space. & should have a decent red color & font size & font weight
+- [done] no blogs 4 this tag, should appear in center of available screen space. & should have a decent red color & font size & font weight
 - [ ] fix blog modal (mobileArticle.tsx)
 - [ ] fix tag show more button.
 - [ ] use tailwind for modal css written in globals.css